 |ADC Module||GPIO Pins|

 ADC conversion speed per sample is 2μs that is 500kS/s.
 Because RP2040 microcontroller operates on 48MHZ clock frequency which comes from USB PLL.
-ADC takes 96 CPU clock cycle to perform one conversion.
-Therefore, the sample frequency is
+ADC takes 96 CPU clock cycles to perform one conversion.
+Therefore, the sampling frequency is

 96 x 1 / 48MHz) = 2 μs per sample (500kS/s).